travelnxt/appacitive-docs/index.md

 });
 ```

-#### Retrieve multiple article
+#### Retrieve multiple articles

-Returns an list of multiple existing articles from the system.
+Returns a list of multiple existing articles from the system.
 To get a list of articles you
 must provide the type of the article and a list of ids to retrieve.
 Given that only one type is allowed,
 the list of ids must correspond to articles of the same type.